Nakajima Ki-84 Hayate: Design and development

-Design of the Ki-84 commenced in early 1942 to meet an Imperial Japanese Army Air Service requirement for a replacement to Nakajima's own, earlier Ki-43 fighter, then just entering service.
-The specification recognized the need to combine the maneuverability of the Ki-43 with performance to match the best western fighters, and heavy firepower.
-The Ki-84 first flew in March 1943 and deliveries from Nakajima's Ota factory commenced the following month.
-Although the design was itself solid, growing difficulties in securing skilled pilots, proper fuel and construction materials, and adequate manufacture often prevented the aircraft from reaching its full potential in the field.
+Development of the Ki-84 can be traced back to early 1942 and the issuing of a new instruction from the Koku Hombu to develop an all-purpose long-range successor to the Nakajima Ki-43 fighter, which was only just entering Imperial Japanese Army Air Service (IJAAS) service at that time.
+The accompanying specification called for a maximum speed of at least 640 kmph (398 mph), a range range of 400 km (250 miles); it was also recommended that the aircraft have a wing loading no greater than 170 kg/sq while the wing area ought to be between 19 and 21 sq m.
+Provision for both armour and self-sealing fuel tanks was mandated.
+Furthermore, the need was recognised to combine the maneuverability of the Ki-43 with performance to match the best Western fighters, and heavy firepower.

-The design of the Ki-84 addressed the most common complaints about the popular and highly maneuverable Ki-43: insufficient firepower, poor defensive armor, and lack of climbing speed.
-The Ki-84 was a cantilever low-wing monoplane of all-metal construction, except for the fabric-covered control surfaces, with conventional landing gear.

-Armament comprised two fuselage-mounted, synchronized 12.7 mm (.50 in) machine guns — these proved challenging to synchronize properly with the Hayates four-blade propeller — and two wing-mounted 20 mm cannon, a considerable improvement over the two 12.7 mm (.50 in) machine guns used in the Ki-43 Hayabusa.
-Defensive armor offered Hayate pilots better protection than the unsealed wing tanks and light-alloy airframe of the Ki-43.
+Nakajima's design team, headed by T. Koyama, opted to address the most common complaints about the Ki-43, which was a popular and highly maneuverable fighter at the time, these being insufficient firepower, poor defensive armor, and lack of climbing speed.
+The resulting aircraft, designated Ki-84, was a low-wing cantilever monoplane of all-metal construction, except for the fabric-covered control surfaces, and furnished with conventional landing gear.
+Armament comprised two fuselage-mounted, synchronized 12.7 mm (.50 in) machine guns — in service, these proved challenging to synchronize properly with the Hayates four-blade propeller — and two wing-mounted 20 mm cannon.
 In addition, the Ki-84 used a 65 mm (2.56 in) armor-glass canopy, 13 mm (.51 in) of head and back armor, and multiple bulkheads in the fuselage, which protected both the methanol-water tank (used to increase the effectiveness of the supercharger) and the centrally located fuel tank.
+Provision was made for the fitting of a single centreline drop tank.